Sahil87095/Forest-Fire-Project/README.md

-# 🔥 Forest Fire Confidence Prediction
+# 🔥 Forest Fire Likelihood Prediction

-A complete machine learning project to predict the **confidence score** of forest fires based on satellite data.
+A complete machine learning project to predict the likelihood & intensity of forest fires for a algerian forest fire dataset.
 The project follows the full ML lifecycle—from data cleaning to deployment.

 ---

 ## 📁 Project Overview

-- Predicts the likelihood (confidence score) of a forest fire.
+- Predicts the likelihood & intensity of a forest fire.
-- Uses satellite data: brightness, location, time, fire power, and more.
+- Uses satellite data: temprature, relative humidity, wind speed, rain, and more.
-- Built using Python, Pandas, Scikit-learn, and Jupyter Notebooks.
+- Built using Python, Numpy, Pandas, Scikit-learn, Flask, and Jupyter Notebooks.

 ---